 - Removable retainers – slide to fit behind teeth; can be removed

-- Fixed retainers -‐ attached behind your teeth and should not be removed unless done so by your child’s orthodontist
+- Fixed retainers – attached behind your teeth and should not be removed unless done so by your child’s orthodontist

 A retainer is either made of plastic, metal, or both, and it’s designed from a mold of your teeth and mouth.
 Most are made with a wire that is held in place with anchors around the back teeth and a piece that rests along the gumline behind the teeth.

 While some orthodontic retainers should be worn at all times for a specified amount of weeks or months upon removal of braces, eventually some removable retainers can be worn just at night while sleeping rather than throughout the day.